 Apply for a Research Licence

-Before you apply for a scientific licence:
+Before applying for a scientific research licence

 - Familiarize yourself with the region/area as the Indigenous, municipal and territorial governments may have identified regional research priorities and your work may compliment existing research efforts.